Serialize

 Many types require temporarily-allocated space during serialization.
 This space is used temporarily,

 and then returned to the serializer before serialization finishes.
-For example, Vec
+For example, Vec might request

 a dynamically-sized allocation to store the resolvers for its elements until it finishes serializing